dlang-community/DCD/README.md

 completions depending on if the cursor was directly after a dot character or a left parethesis.

+The file name is optional.
+If it is not specified, input will be read from *stdin*.

 ###Dot completion
 When the first line of output is "identifiers", the editor should display a completion list.